Improved Weighted Matching in the Sliding Window Model: (3 + epsilon) -approximation Sliding Window Algorithm

 \begin{theorem} Let $0 < \varepsilon \leq \frac{1}{10}$ and $0 < \beta \leq \frac{\varepsilon}{9}$.
 The algorithm {\mwm} is a $\bigl(\textsf{MWM}, {(2 + 2\varepsilon)}, \\ {(3 + 20\varepsilon)}, \beta\bigr)$-refined lookahead algorithm. \end{theorem}

-To prove \cref{thm:LookaheadMatching}, we follow the idea of Biabani et al.~\cite{Biabani21_WeightedMatching}.
+To prove \cref{thm:LookaheadMatching}, we follow the approach of Biabani et al.~\cite{Biabani21_WeightedMatching}.
 Let an input stream $S$ be partitioned into three substreams $ABC$.
-They split the maximum matching of the stream $M^* = M^*(ABC)$ into two parts $M^*_{AB}$ and $M^*_{C}$ where $M^*_{AB} := M^* \cap AB$ is the restriction of $M^*$ to the edges in $AB$.
-Note that these are not necessarily the maximum matchings in substreams $AB$ and $C$, respectively.
-Biabani et al. then bound the weights of these two parts separately.
-To this end, they use the following notion of critical subgraph.
+They split the maximum matching of the stream $M^* = M^*(ABC)$ into two parts $M^*_{AB}$ and $M^*_{C}$ where $M^*_{AB} := M^* \cap AB$ is the restriction of $M^*$ to the edges in $AB$, analogously for the substream $C$.
+Biabani et al.\ then bound the weights of these two parts separately.
+To this end, they use the notion of a \emph{critical subgraph}.

 \begin{definition}[Critical Subgraph~\cite{Biabani21_WeightedMatching}] Consider a graph $G$ specified by a stream $S$ of edges.
 Let $A, B, C$ be disjoint substreams of $S$ such that $S = ABC$.
 Then, the \emph{critical subgraph of $G$} with respect to the maximum matching $M^*(ABC)$ and the substreams $A, B, C$ is the subgraph $H = (V_H, E_H)$ such that \begin{itemize} \item $E_H := \{e \in B \mid e \text{ is adjacent to two edges in } M^*_{C}\}$. \item $V_H := V(E_H)$, i.e., $V_H$ is the set of endpoints of the edges in $E_H$. \end{itemize} \end{definition}